rockstor/rockstor-doc/faq.rst

 Is rockstor ready for production use?
 -------------------------------------

-Rockstor is currently in Beta and not suitable for production use.
+While some features of Rockstor are ready for primetime, as a whole, it is currently in Beta and not suitable for production use.
 However, we have multiple installations of Rockstor that have been stable and we continue to test all layers of Rockstor software.
 We plan to finalize the Linux kernel soon, perhaps with the next version of CentOS release at which point we will reevaluate Rockstor's suitability for production use.